 of fans are frantically typing ‘J-Lo green dress’ into search engines

 and were desperate to see every angle of that jaw-dropping Versace masterpiece.
+They couldn't find it because Google didn't have pictures.
+Google’s founders, sitting in their scruffy college-turned-startup office,

 looked at the chaos and thought, “Hey, what if we could actually show images